jim stafford

 |

-factory defines the @ConfigurationProperties
+this particular @Bean factory defines the @ConfigurationProperties class to

 encapsulate the details of configuring Hello